-Craniosynostosis occurs in one out of 2,200 live births and affects males slightly more often than females.
+Craniosynostosis occurs in one out of 2,500 live births.

 Craniosynostosis is most often sporadic (occurs by chance).
 In some families, craniosynostosis is inherited in one of two ways:

-Craniosynostosis is a feature of many different genetic syndromes that have a variety of inheritance patterns and chances for reoccurrence, depending on the specific syndrome present.
-It is important for the child as well as family members to be examined carefully for signs of a syndromic cause (inherited genetic disorder) of craniosynostosis such as limb defects, ear abnormalities, or cardiovascular malformations.
+Craniosynostosis is a feature of many different genetic syndromes that have a variety of inheritance patterns and chances for future children, depending on the specific syndrome present.
+It is important for the child as well as family members to be examined carefully for signs of a syndromic cause (inherited genetic disorder) of craniosynostosis, such as limb defects, ear abnormalities, or cardiovascular malformations.